"No virtue is more universally accepted as a test of good character than trustworthiness."

-However, any time someone moves from their natural state they run the risk of losing their genuine identity.
+However, any time a leader moves from their natural state, they risk losing their genuine identity.
 Comparing oneself to others produces what results?
 It's a practice that makes it harder to discover our inner self--the only one that can be improved.

 "Be like me" was an enticing message for those climbing the corporate ladder.
-Most pied pipers offered formulas that proved difficult to replicate as organizational culture and competencies are seldom transferable.
-Buying ideas and clothing have this in common--both should fit properly.
+Unfortunately, most pied pipers offered formulas that proved difficult to replicate as organizational culture and competencies are seldom transferable.
+Buying ideas and clothing have this in common--both should have a proper fit.

 |(C) Canberra Weekly|

 ...
 Several management concepts spread quickly over the past 50 years, including "teams."
-A few theories have proven themselves such as execution, a learning organization, and having the right corporate values.
-On the flip side 360-degree feedback, business process reengineering, and management by objectives are long past their prime.
+A few theories have proven themselves, such as execution, a learning organization, and having the correct corporate values.
+Conversely, 360-degree feedback, business process reengineering, and management by objectives are long past their prime.

-Nevertheless, organizations are faced with a troubling inversion--the more leadership is promoted the less there is of it.
-A CareerBuilder survey of 3,625 workers in the government and private sectors found that only 34% of respondents have the goal of moving into a leadership position.
+Nevertheless, organizations face a troubling inversion--the more the concept of leadership is promoted, the less there is of it.
+A CareerBuilder survey of 3,625 workers in the government and private sectors found that only 34% of respondents have the goal of moving into a management position.

 What does a half-century career bring to mind about leadership?
-The missing component of a larger whole is wisdom.
+The absence of wisdom.

 Having experience in finance, marketing, or operations is a given.
-People skills and an ability to communicate are musts.
-Add to that an understanding of how to deploy technology to compete in a digital economy.
+But, in addition, people skills and an ability to communicate are musts.
+Add to that an understanding of deploying technology to compete in a digital economy.